kingco6ra/kubeway/README.md

 ## Quick Start Guide

-This quick start guide will walk you through the setup process of the Kubectl-Forwarder tool, from configuring your services to running the tool using Docker Compose.
+This quick start guide will walk you through the setup process of the **kubeway** tool, from configuring your services to running the tool using Docker Compose.
 This will enable you to access your Kubernetes services locally over specified ports.

 ### Step 1: Configure your services in `config.yaml`

 Before starting, you need to specify the names of your services, the required ports, and the Kubernetes namespace in the `config.yaml` file.
-This file dictates how the Kubectl-Forwarder will interact with your Kubernetes services.
+This file dictates how the **kubeway** will interact with your Kubernetes services.

 Example `config.yaml`: